certeu/morio/docs/docs/reference/terminology/settings/readme.md

 In Morio, __settings__ are the high-level _settings_ that you provide to Morio.

-Morio -- specifically [Morio Core][core] -- will take the high-level settings provided by the user,  and resolve them into a detailed configuration for all services.
+Morio -- specifically [Morio Core](/docs/guides/services/core) -- will take the high-level settings provided by the user,  and resolve them into a detailed configuration for all services.
 You can think of <b>core</b> as the <b>co</b>nfiguration <b>re</b>solver.